JiangengDong/CoMPNetX/README.md

-# AtlasMPNet
+# CoMPNetX

 This project aims to solved constrained motion planning problem.
-It implements AtlasRRTConnect algorithm.
-The target file is a plugin for OpenRAVE.

-The project mainly depends on two libraries: OMPL and OpenRAVE.
-The OMPL library provides an framework of sample-based motion planning problem.
+It mainly depends on two libraries: OMPL and OpenRAVE.
+The OMPL library provides an framework for sample-based motion planning.
 The OpenRAVE is used as a simulation environment for rigid body calculation.

 ## Dependencies

+- Ubuntu 16.04
 - OpenRAVE: 0.9.0
 - OMPL: 1.4.2
 - Boost: 1.58